BriteSnow/projectmvc/README.md

 1. Java 8
 2. Postgres 9.3+ in localhost port 5432 (default dev configuration in the /WEB-INF/snow.properties)
 3. /apps/jcruncherEx.jar (from http://jcruncher.org).
-This is to compile the handlebars and lesscss in realtime.
-The maven pom.xml calls it on build, and you can also start it from the command line for interactive compile, with ```java -jar /apps/jcruncherEx.jar -i``` from the pom.xml root folder.
+Make sure to download the 0.9.4 or above.
+This is to compile the handlebars (3.0.1) and lesscss (1.7.5) as part of the maven built or interactivly during development with```java -jar /apps/jcruncherEx.jar -i```. (in later versions, the goal is to make jcruncher a maven plugin so that we do not have this extra harcoded step).

 ### Dev Setup